 Aidan Molloy – Vice Chair

-Aidan has recently retired as a social worker with adults, and has had over 30 years experience in working with children and families, the disabled and the elderly.
+Aidan has recently retired as a social worker with adults and has had over 30 years experience in working with children and families, the disabled and the elderly.

 Dan Davies - Director

-Debbie Edwards – Treasurer
+Debbie Edwards – Chair

 Debbie runs the Thursday Youth club jointly with Dan Davies, the director.
-She works at the Mary Rose School, and has both professional and personal experience of caring for young people with disabilities.
+She works at the Mary Rose School and has both professional and personal experience of caring for young people with disabilities.
 She is also a parent representative on the committee.
 She also volunteers for the Portsea Youth Club.
 Debbie has a special interest in the work in Romania and has participated in all recent visits, in company with her son, Ashley.

 Tanya Short – Secretary